 Public transport

 The Dutch public transport system is really well linked so connections between trains, buses and even ferries are generally pretty smooth.
 The payment system is also linked with trains, buses, trams and metro systems all using the public transport smart card, the ‘OV-chipkaart’.
+You can also check in and out of the public transport system using your debit card, credit card, smartphone or wearable simply by downloading the OVpay app.
+This is an easy method if you're on holiday in the Netherlands but for longers stays, it's worth getting an 'OV-chipkaart'.

-You can get single-use card from a public transport company (for instance, when you board a bus), but an anonymous ov-chipkaart is probably more useful.
+You can get single-use card from a public transport company (for instance, when you board a bus), but an anonymous ov-chipkaart may be more useful.
 It costs just €7.50 and can be used by more than one person (though not at the same time!).
 You simply load credit onto it for your journey at a sales point (such as the ticket machine at the train station) and then check in by swiping it across the screen on a gate or card reader at the train station, on the bus or in the metro.
 At the end of your journey, hold your ov-chipkaart against a gate or card reader again to check out.
 The display will show the cost of your journey and how much credit you have left on your card.

 If you often travel by public transport, a personal ov-chipkaart is a good idea.
 It means you can add personal travel products like a monthly pass, travel on credit or set it to automatically reload credit and see all your travel details online.
 Furthermore, you can rent an OV-bike for cheap at almost every train station in the Netherlands.